About IMAGINE 2020

 Denver Music Advancement Fund

-New in 2018, as part of the Denver Music Strategy, this fund aims to support programs and initiatives from representatives of the music ecosystem – musicians, businesses, government, nonprofit leaders, educational institutions and individuals – that highlight the important role music plays as an agent for innovation, community building and positive social change in the City of Denver.
+Through the Denver Music & Community Strategy, this fund aims to support programs and initiatives from representatives of the music ecosystem – musicians, businesses, government, nonprofit leaders, educational institutions and individuals – that highlight the important role music plays as an agent for innovation, community building and positive social change in the City of Denver.

 Visit Denver Music Advancement Fund Page.